All About Substance Abuse Social Workers

 The states with the most job growth for Substance Abuse Social Worker are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Maine, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.

-Substance Abuse Social Worker Salary
+How Much Does a Substance Abuse Social Worker Make?

 The average yearly salary of a Substance Abuse Social Worker ranges between $28,310 and $78,910.